 Contact A Morris County Lawyer With Your Legal Guardian Questions

-If you are ready to talk to someone about legal tools that can help you care for a loved one, call Andrew M. Wolfenson, Esq., P.C.
+If you are ready to talk to someone about legal tools that can help you care for a loved one, call Wolfenson & Ashkenazi, P.C.
 You can reach us at 908-686-7230 or by sending an email.
 Your initial consultation is free of charge.
 Offices in Union and Cedar Knolls for your convenience.